What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

 What about Simon?

 We are told that Simon “believed also?”
 It’s clear that he didn’t have salvation in verse 13, and it is doubtful that he received it later (vs 17) because he asked that he would be able to purchase the power to give the Holy Spirit to others.
-This request does not reflect one who has been saved by Christ.
+This request does not reflect one who Christ has saved.
 It is evidence of desiring worldly gain for personal power.

 Psalm 49:6-7 They that trust in their wealth, and boast themselves in the multitude of their riches; None of them can by any means redeem his brother, nor give to God a ransom for him.